Nick Senzel Player Props: Reds vs. Braves

 Nick Senzel At The Plate

-- Senzel is batting .244 with eight doubles, five home runs and 18 walks.
+- Senzel has eight doubles, five home runs and 19 walks while batting .242.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.